An exploration of how the Froebel Storytelling Approach can support young children through the COVID-19 pandemic

 As with most areas of society and human life, the COVID-19 pandemic has posed additional challenges to young children growing up in the modern world.
 The economic and public health consequences of the crisis are threatening to deepen the well documented existing patterns of vulnerability and under-achievement for young children and families, especially those living in poverty and disadvantage.
 The impact of the additional stress, depression and mental health issues caused by the pandemic crisis is likely to be grave, especially in low income households and for disadvantaged young children and their families (Pascal et al, 2020).

 Participants and Methodology

 Guildford Nursery School and Family Centre, Surrey, England under the leadership of Sally Cave.

 Cowgate Under Fives Centre, Edinburgh, Scotland under the leadership of Lynn McNair.

-Birdwood Kindergarten, The Auckland Kindergarten Association, Auckland, New Zealand under the leadership of Anne Denham. https://www.aka.org.nz/birdwood
+Birdwood Kindergarten, The Auckland Kindergarten Association, Auckland, New Zealand under the leadership of Anne Denham.

-12 children and their families from each setting (aged 2-4 years of age and a mix of gender, ethnicity, socio-economic status and COVID experience), 36 children in total, will be identified as case studies and their COVID narratives will be carefully documented from September-December as they return to their nursery, creating an evidence bank of narrative sequences from the 36 children, drawn from the three different countries.
+12 children and their families from each setting (aged 2-4 years of age and a mix of gender, ethnicity, socio-economic status and COVID experience), 36 children in total, were identified as case studies and their COVID narratives carefully documented from September-December 2020 as they returned to their nursery, creating an evidence bank of narrative sequences from the 36 children, drawn from the three different countries.